joypark/joypark.github.io/README.md

+title: Qixuan Chai
+description: A quick GitHub page for fun

 ## Welcome to my GitHub.
 Below are some of my interests outside of work.

 Machine Learning with the traditional stocks, algorithmic decision making, has been around for a while.
 And it has been utilized largely by institutions to provide them with a higher edge than the retail traders.